christiandudel/dtms/README.md

 estimation step, and which covariate values to use in the prediction step.

+Before we generate several results, we calculate the starting distribution of the states; i.e., the distribution of states at the first value of the time scale.

 ``` r
 ## Get starting distribution
 S <- dtms_start(dtms=simple,
                 data=estdata)
 ```

+This step is not necessary, but its result can be passed to several of the functions used for calculating results, providing additional information.

+Most functions used to calculate results need a transition matrix and a ‘dtms’ object, and potentially further arguments.
+The two examples below calculate the expected time spent in a state (dtms_expectancy) and the lifetime risk of ever reaching a state (dtms_risk).
+In the first case, the starting distribution of states is passed to the function; this is optional.
+In the second case, one or several states need to be specified for which the lifetime risk os be calculated:

 ``` r
 ## State expectancies